latidude99/snc-xml-reader-fx-db/README.md

 - JavaFX 2.0
 - Maven 3.60
 - Scene Builder
-- started on Eclipse, later switched to IntelliJ IDEA.
+- started on Eclipse, then switched to IntelliJ IDEA.

 **Plugins and libraries**
 - Maven Compiler plugin 3.8.0